sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 "create_snapshot": false,
 ```

-## The ks.cfg file
+## The `ks.cfg` file

-As noted above, we need to provide a kickstart response file that will be used by Anaconda.
+As noted earlier, you must provide a kickstart response file that Anaconda will use.

-Here's an example of that file:
+Here is an example of that file:

 ```bash
 # Use CD-ROM installation media